Aids and Adaptations Policy

 • Manage and allocate existing adapted properties efficiently to ensure that the impact on customers of the adaptations process is kept to a minimum.

-• Work in partnership with other agencies to maximise available resources and optimise the granny funding available through the Disabled facilities grant and ensure those resources are prioritised appropriately in line with best practice.
+• Work in partnership with other agencies to maximise available resources and optimise funding available through the Disabled Facilities Grant (DFG) and ensure those resources are prioritised appropriately in line with best practice.

 • Work wherever possible and/or relevant, in partnership with other agencies such as health authorities, commissioning bodies, or local authorities in order to meet authority-wide or sub-regional health/disability targets.